-- Prohibits the CM to increase positions (only transactions reducing margin requirement are allowed until the margin shortage is closed); - Issues a margin call to the CM at the clearing session.
+- prohibits the CM to increase positions (only transactions reducing margin requirement are allowed until the margin shortage is closed); - issues a margin call to the CM at the clearing session.

 All the actions performed by NCC and CMs, as well as NCC's interaction with the settlement organizations and settlement depositories, are taken in accordance with the timeline set by Clearing Rules.
-The settlement time is determined taking into account the possibility for payments performance of by the settlement bank, given its location.
+The settlement time is determined taking into the possibility account payments performance of the settlement bank, given its location.
 NCC enforces timelines for margin collection and payments by declaring a CM's default if they fail to fulfill their margin call and closing out the positions of such CM.